 What Users Think About Zoho Desk

-Our readers like Zoho Desk’s interface, saying that it is very easy to understand and use.
+Users like Zoho Desk’s interface, saying that it is very easy to understand and use.
 They also commend the software’s native integration with other Zoho apps.
 Common complaints about the service include the fact that the setup process can take a long time and that email ticketing sometimes fails to work.
-For more reviews, go to our Zoho Desk user reviews page.

 Where to Find Zoho Desk